dieseldev/diesel/docs/quickstart.rst

 Quickstart
 ============

-`diesel` lets you write non-blocking network applications in Python.
+Here's what you need to get up and running with `diesel` in a flash.

 Requirements
 ------------